axivo/opencore/INSTALL.md

 ### DeviceProperties Example

-This is an example for a `DeviceProperties` dictionary with one GPU device path and two NVMe external disks displayed as internal disks. `Data()` will convert your values to required `Base64` values:
+This is an example for a `DeviceProperties` dictionary with one GPU and two NVMe external disks displayed as internal disks. `Data()` will convert your values to required `Base64` values:

 ```python
 DeviceProperties = {